 This post (likely) contains affiliate links, including Amazon Associates links, and I may receive a small commission if you click one.
 This is at no extra cost to you.

 Now, this street is one of the most famous in the city.
-Take time to grab a souvenir, watch the street performers, find hidden closes off to the side.
+Take time to grab a souvenir, watch the street performers, and find hidden closes off to the side.
 Make sure to check out all the local businesses that line the street.

 The castle has served as both a royal residence and a military stronghold.
-The oldest part dates back to the 12th century and the Great Hall was added by James IV in the early 16th century.
-The last military action that the castle saw, was in 1745.
+The oldest part dates back to the 12th century, and the Great Hall was added by James IV in the early 16th century.
+The last military action that the castle saw was in 1745.
 Aside from all the history, its location offers some amazing views over the city.

 Visiting Scotland?